-Did you know, according to a recent case study on Moz, the simple act of improving your site’s H1s has shown to increase traffic by an average of 9%?
+Did you know, according to a recent case study on Moz, the simple act of improving your site’s H1 tags has shown to increase traffic by an average of 9%?
 (1)

-When it comes to building great SEO content, it starts with your H1.
-A carefully crafted H1 will immediately capture your users attention, and sets the tone for the entire article.
+When it comes to building great SEO content, it starts with your H1 tag.
+A carefully crafted H1 tag will immediately capture your users attention, and sets the tone for the entire article.

-Any SEO guru worth their salt will tell you that a catchy H1 can make all the difference.
+Any SEO guru worth their salt will tell you that a catchy H1 title tag can make all the difference.

-But often times, may SEOs fail to pay attention to these itsy-bitsy pieces of code, even if you basically build your major moneymaker (i.e. your content) around it.
-Which is a shame, because if you are strategic about your header tags, they can really work in your favor.
+But often times, may SEOs fail to pay attention to these itsy-bitsy pieces of code, even if you basically build your major moneymaker (i.e. your page content) around it.
+Which is a shame, because if you are strategic about your headings, they can really work in your favor.

 Today, we’re going to dissect SEO H1 tags like surgeons.
-You’ll find out exactly what an H1 is, why your SEO headers are so important, and how you can write effective H tags in HTML for yourself.
+You’ll find out exactly what an H1 tag is, why your SEO headings are so important, and how you can write effective headings in HTML for yourself.

 What Is An H1 Tag?